 The TL-6Z series of guitars are great first upgrades from the beginner acoustic.
 Priced at £625, the Fishman preamp offers a simplistic 3 band EQ, tuner and volume control – Everything a first upgrade guitar needs.

-Built from mahogany, the TL-67 is built to feel like an electric; with a thin body and 22 fret neck.
-Other reviews say this guitar is perfect for Rock and Metal players that aren’t used to playing large acoustic style guitars.
+Built from mahogany, the TL-67 is built to feel like an electric one; with a thin body and 22-fret neck.
+Other reviews say this guitar is perfect for Rock and Metal players that aren’t used to playing large acoustic-style guitars.
 Despite being lightweight, the instrument has a really solid feel to it.

 There’s no question that this guitar will survive on the road, a good choice to have in your gig bag.

 Other reviews have suggested that the instrument is slightly overpriced for what is a very simplistic guitar.
-My personal opinion, it sounds more like a clean electric guitar than an acoustic.
+In my personal opinion, it sounds more like a clean electric guitar than an acoustic one.

 A nylon string model is also available.